-When you agree on everything, you simply bring your agreement to an attorney who turns that agreement into an agreement.
+When you agree on everything, you simply bring the terms to an attorney who turns the terms into a written agreement.
 When everyone reads and signs the agreement, the case is effectively done.

 And when I say done, I mean done in the legal sense of the word, which means it still takes a while to get divorced.
 (Nothing happens quickly in the law.)